-The Epistle for this Sunday is filled with exhortations for the Christian life: compassion, kindness, humility, etc. In preparing a sermon from Colossians 3:12-17, the imagery both of being clothed and of birth would make excellent homiletical hooks that would keep the sanctifying work of the Gospel in God’s hands.
+The Epistle for this Sunday is filled with exhortations for the Christian life: Compassion, kindness, humility, etc. In preparing a sermon from Colossians 3:12-17, the imagery of both being clothed and birth would make excellent homiletical hooks to keep the sanctifying work of the Gospel in God’s hands.
 It should be clear from the context that these exhortations are not appeals to get us to work on sanctifying ourselves.
 The text is not a legalistic set of principles.
-It is a description of the way things are for us now that Christ has entered in, “Christ,” who Paul says, “is all and in all” (Colossians 3:11).
+It is a description of the way things are for us, now that Christ has entered in.
+“Christ,” Paul says, “is all and in all” (Colossians 3:11).

-And yet it is entirely appropriate and needed for us to preach all the virtues or characteristics of the Christian life that set forth God’s will for us.
-It is God’s will that we should be all St. Paul says we should be in these verses.
-Preaching this text as Law, works as devastating condemnation.
-But I do not believe this text requires any finger pointing, as if you must spell out how your people are not as meek as they should be or that they are all too busy complaining or holding grudges, etc. Simply by magnifying these most beautiful works, the preacher will have done plenty to accuse those whose lives do not conform to God’s will.
+Yet, it is entirely appropriate and needed for us to preach all the virtues or characteristics of the Christian life which set forth God’s will for us.
+It is God’s will that we should be all Paul says we should be in these verses.
+Preaching this text as Law works as devastating condemnation.
+But I do not believe this text requires any finger pointing, as if you must spell out how your people are not as meek as they should be or they are all too busy complaining or holding grudges, etc. Simply by magnifying these most beautiful works, the preacher will have done plenty to accuse those whose lives do not conform to God’s will.
 Some of our most powerful preaching of the Law comes not by telling people what they have done wrong and why they need to repent, but by preaching what is truly God-pleasing.

 - How have things changed in the world now that Christ is born?

-- How have things changed for us now that Christ is born in us through Holy Baptism?
+- How have things changed for us now that Christ is born in us through Baptism?

 - What ought our life look like now that it is inseparably bound up in His?

 Avoid making anything here rest on our will.
-Throw it all on Christ, because He’s the one who clothes us with His righteousness, innocence, and blessedness.
+Throw it all on Christ, because He is the One who clothes us with His righteousness, innocence, and blessedness.
 You will have a joyful week after Christmas looking up and exploring the meanings to these beautiful virtues of Christ we are called to put on.